jamesudal45/app-dev/README.md

 ## My Favorite Series
 ---
-As of now, I do not have any favorite series or movies to date.
+**As of now, I do not have any favorite series or movies to date.** 😐